BinaryMuse/moodle-tools/README.md

     choose a different file by passing the `--file=FILE` option).
 This XML file allows you to define an installation directory and a data directory for one or more installations of Moodle on one or more servers.

+    Other programs that need to access information about your Moodle installations will use the output from `mdl-server` to do so.

 It Might Will Can Do
 --------------------